teeracy/HotOrCold/README.txt

 Hot or Cold

 jQuery/JavaScript web app game to guess the random number.
-Panda themed!